4 - Making garden candles

 With candle remains

-When making your first candles, you will probably use candle scraps that you had or received yourself.
-Because we do not always know the composition of candle remains, I recommend that you use the following proportions.
-It is also very important that the candle remains are properly cleaned first.
-Melt the candle remains and pour everything through a metal fine sieve in which you place a sheet of paper handkerchief so that impurities and old wicks remain behind.
+When making your first candles, you will probably use candle remains that you had or received yourself.
+Because we do not always know the composition of candle remains, I advise you to use the following proportions.
+It is also very important that the candle remains are first cleaned properly.
+Melt the candle remains and pour everything through a metal fine sieve in which you place one sheet of a paper handkerchief so that impurities and old wicks remain behind.

 Mixing ratio: